3alinka/ember-engine-ahlev-about/README.md

 The architecture design could be found in [main app](https://github.com/ohahlev/ember-ahlev-app)

-It takes care of the information about the site owner such as about information, contact information...etc
+It takes care of showing the information about me.
+Since this is about me, and I want this page to load as fast as possible, so every information is hard-coded.

 Stand Alone
 ------------------------------------------------------------------------------